 or you can view the model on YouTube

-The analsis of the data by the Children’s e-Hospital has revealed several sub-groups each with their own features and/co-morbidities.
-These will be published here shortly
+The analsis of the data by the Children’s e-Hospital has revealed ten sub-groups each with their own features and/co-morbidities.
+These sub-groups are based on phenotypic (including laboratory data differences) between the different groups.

 Criteria for diagnosis of PANDAS include: